OpenOffice.org: OpenOffice.org 3

 Version 3.3, the last Oracle version, was released in January 2011.
 New features include an updated print form, a FindBar and interface improvements for Impress.
-The commercial version, Oracle Open Office 3.3 (StarOffice renamed), based on the beta, was released on 15 December 2010, as was the single release of Oracle Cloud Office (a proprietary product from an unrelated codebase).
+In parallel, Oracle released a commercial variant Oracle Open Office 3.3 (formerly named StarOffice) on 15 December 2010, along with a proprietary cloud-based suite called Oracle Cloud Office, built on a separate codebase.